 - Seize the opportunity to submit a variation of reads in order to present your client with some options to choose between, giving you a better chance of landing the role.

 - Attach a courteous and straightforward written proposal to your audition submission.
-Your proposal should basically function as a cover letter and demonstrate what makes you qualified for this particular project.
+Your proposal functions as a cover letter and demonstrates what makes you qualified for a particular project.

-- The best time to seek agency representation is after you’ve already received some professional training and have produced a strong voice acting demo.
+- The best time to seek agency representation is after you’ve already received some professional training, have a strong voice acting demo and have booked some of your own voice over work.

 - Conduct extensive research and only reach out to the agencies who appear suited to your career objectives.
 Meet with more than one agent and put out some feelers, but don’t meet with all of them.